BGSU dedicates new Alumni Gateway during 100th Homecoming celebration

-"This project highlights the opportunity to recognize our current and future alumni," said Pam Conlin, vice president for University Advancement and president and CEO of the BGSU Foundation, Inc. "Time and again, BGSU alumni respond in significant ways to advance and improve the campus community for future generations.
-It's exciting to see BGSU alumni and friends of the University be acknowledged for their generosity and celebrated at such a prominent connection to BGSU and the city."
+"This project highlights the generosity and commitment of BGSU alumni to their University," said Pam Conlin, vice president for University Advancement and president and CEO of the BGSU Foundation, Inc. "Time and again, BGSU alumni respond in significant ways to advance and improve the campus community for future generations.
+It's exciting to see BGSU alumni be recognized and celebrated at such a prominent connection to the University and city."

 The Alumni Gateway features multiple amenities, including WiFi access, electrical outlets, seating areas and places for hammocks, which were all made possible in part by the generous support of alumni for the community to enjoy.

 One of the gateway's more prominent features is a fountain named in honor of William (Bill) F. Schmeltz, a former professor and dean in the Schmidthorst College of Business and longtime BGSU supporter.
 His wife, Peggy, earned a bachelor’s degree in business education in 1950 and a master’s degree in education in 1970.
 She also served as a member of the Board of Directors of the BGSU Foundation, Inc. from 1996 to 2003.

 Serving as a centerpiece to the gateway plaza, the Schmeltz Family Fountain features nine programmable LED lights that can be lit to match any occasion.

 "BGSU is grateful to Peggy and William Schmeltz for their generous support throughout the years," Conlin said.
 "They have been associated with BGSU since 1944 when Bill enrolled.
 Since then, the couple has dedicated their lives to supporting education and student outcomes."